-Do you worry about the danger of blood sugar lows -- also known as hypoglycemia?
+Do you worry about the dangers of low blood sugar, also known as hypoglycemia?
 Get ready for some good news.
-"The frequency of having severe hypoglycemia, even for people who take insulin, is exceedingly low," says William Polonsky, Ph.D., CDE, founder and chief executive officer of the Behavioral Diabetes Institute and author of Diabetes Burnout (American Diabetes Association, 1999).
+"The relative frequency of having severe hypoglycemia, even for people who take insulin, is exceedingly low," says William Polonsky, Ph.D., CDE, co-founder and president of the Behavioral Diabetes Institute in San Diego and author of Diabetes Burnout (American Diabetes Association, 1999).

 Time to brush up with a little Hypoglycemia 101.
 Note: It's a good idea to share hypoglycemia information with family members, friends, and coworkers, in case you experience symptoms and need help.